chenwardT/lol_stats/README.md

 ## Background

-- the website is built on `Django`, a Python web framework
+The site is built on `Django`, a Python web framework and pulls data from Riot Game's League of Legends REST API.

-- programmatic interaction with a rate-limited REST API (devs start with a 10req/10s key, to be upgraded upon application acceptance)

-    + I employ and have been updating `RiotWatcher`, a thin wrapper for the game's API
+`RiotWatcher`, a thin wrapper for the Riot's API, depends on the `requests` library.

-        * `RiotWatcher` makes use of the `requests` library

-- asynchronous tasks

-    + waiting on the API response takes time, so async website design is necessary

-        * backend work to be achieved via `Celery`, a distributed task queue
+`Celery`, a distributed task queue, is used to wait on remote API responses.

-        * frontend async will be implemented as AJAX calls via `jQuery`

-        * HTTP PUSH to be performed via [`Nginx` HTTP Push Module](https://pushmodule.slact.net/)

-		* Django model data store is exposed via a RESTful API using `Django REST Framework`
+Our stored data is exposed via `Django-Rest-Framework`.

-- caching to prevent unnecessary API requests

-    + currently employing a SQL DB, with an eye towards moving some things to in-memory caches e.g. `memcached`
+A separate `AngularJS` SPA consumes our exposed data to produce the user-facing pages.

-Analytical techniques will follow once core site functionality regarding retrieval and storage of data from Riot's official API is solidified.
+Analytical techniques to follow once functionality regarding retrieval, storage, and processing of data is solidified.

 This project and its author are not affiliated with Riot Games.

 ## Documentation
 Sphinx-generated docs written to [lol-stats.readthedocs.org](http://lol-stats.readthedocs.org) on pushes.
 Sometimes changes to code cause the autogen to fail; don't expect much yet.

-## Setup (Incomplete)
+## Setup

 Vagrantfile + Cheffile forthcoming...